aspose-words/Aspose.Words-Documentation/python_via_dotnet/developer-guide/programming-with-documents/working-with-fields/_index.md

 ﻿---
-title: Working with Fields – Aspose.Words for Python via .NET
+title: Working with Fields in Python
 articleTitle: Working with Fields
 linktitle: Working with Fields
 description: "Learn how to work with fields in a documents using python."